Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: Introduction

 \section{Introduction}

-Recently, contrastive learning, especially Self-Supervised Contrastive Learning (SSCL) has drawn massive attention for its fantastic data efficiency and generalization ability, with many state-of-the-art models following this paradigm in both computer vision \citep{he2020momentum,chen2020simple,chen2020improved,grill2020bootstrap,chen2021exploring,zbontar2021barlow} and natural language processing \citep{fang2020cert,wu2020clear,giorgi2020declutr,gao2021simcse,yan2021consert}.
-In contrast to supervised learning, SSCL learns the representation through a large number of unlabeled data and artificially defined self-supervision signals, i.e., regarding the augmented views of a data sample as positive pairs and two random sampled data as negative pairs.
-The model is updated by encouraging the positive pairs close to each other and pushing the negative samples away from each other in the embedding space.
-The data augmentation reflects our prior knowledge of the data domain and is of critical importance for SSCL methods.
+Recently, contrastive learning, especially self-supervised contrastive learning (SSCL) has drawn massive attention, with many state-of-the-art models following this paradigm in both computer vision \citep{he2020momentum,chen2020simple,chen2020improved,grill2020bootstrap,chen2021exploring,zbontar2021barlow} and natural language processing \citep{fang2020cert,wu2020clear,giorgi2020declutr,gao2021simcse,yan2021consert}.
+In contrast to supervised learning, SSCL learns the representation through a large number of unlabeled data and artificially defined self-supervision signals, i.e., regarding the augmented views of a data sample as positive pairs and randomly sampled data as negative pairs.
+By enforcing the features of positive pairs to align and those of negative pairs to be distant, SSCL produces discriminative features with state-of-the-art performance for various downstream tasks.

-Despite the empirical success, the theoretical understanding is under-explored as to how the learned features depend on the data and augmentation, how different components of SSCL work, and how different SSCL methods differ.
-Many phenomena are left unexplained.
-For instance, Figure \ref{fig:cos} shows the similarity heat map of features learned by popular SimCLR \cite{chen2020simple} on CIFAR-10 dataset.
-Within animals (bird, cat, deer, dog, frog, horse) and within objects (airplane, automobile, ship, truck), the cosine similarities are visually larger than those between animals and objects, respectively.
-This can be viewed as an implicit bias toward preserving semantic information, which is surprising as we have no supervision on the label information during the feature learning process.

-Without proper understanding, practical applications can be unreliable.
-Thanks to its superb performance on unlabeled data, SSCL methods are widely adopted for pretraining, whose feature mappings are to be utilized for various downstream tasks, the majority of which are Out-Of-Distribution (OOD) tasks.
-The distribution shift poses great challenges for the feature learning process with extra requirements for robustness and OOD generalization~\cite{arjovsky2019invariant,krueger2021out,bai2020decaug,he2020towards}, which demands a deeper understanding of the SSCL methods.
+Despite the empirical success, the theoretical understanding is under-explored as to how the learned features depend on the data and augmentation, how different components in SSCL work and what are the implicit biases when there exist multiple empirical loss minimizers.
+For instance, SSCL methods are widely adopted for pretraining, whose feature mappings are to be utilized for various downstream tasks which are usually out-of-distribution (OOD).
+The distribution shift poses great challenges for the feature learning process with extra requirement for robustness and OOD generalization~\citep{arjovsky2019invariant,krueger2021out,bai2020decaug,he2020towards,Zhao2023arcl, dong2022zood}, which demands deeper understanding of the SSCL methods.